click button for

 |

-The Christmas Tree Ministry was started
+The Mitten Tree Ministry was started

 in Dec.
 2015, and has since become an annual outreach